 Those in dinosaur research might well be aware of a joke SVP abstract a few years back that claimed Stegosaurus was a cursorial biped.
-That however has nothing on this report from 1920 that describes this substantial animal was a glider, using it’s plates for wing.
+That however has nothing on this report from 1920 that describes this substantial animal was a glider, using its plates for wing.
 As far as I can tell it’s quite genuine.
 It’s also awesome.
 Go read.

 My hat is tipped in the direction of John Hutchinson and Jeff Martz for this.